fireplume/rf-remote-testing/README.md

 # Robot Framework remote target testing using remote libraries

-At work, we've been using remote robot framework libraries to test our targets.
-I was curious about how it works, so I thought I'd figure it out creating a template framework from which anybody could easily create a remote testing environment.
+A template framework from which anybody could easily create a remote testing environment.
+This project is about launching a test suite on the host which will start a remote library server on the target, connect to it and run library keywords on that target directly.

 Thanks to https://github.com/robotframework/PythonRemoteServer for the example and remote server library.